Frequently Asked Questions

 Thunder Bay, ON P7B 6L8

-A marriage licence application form, Statement of Sole Responsibility form and a suggested format for a lawyer’s opinion letter are also available from most municipal offices or click here for the forms.
+A marriage license application form, Statement of Sole Responsibility form and a suggested format for a lawyer’s opinion letter are also available from most municipal offices or click here for the forms.

 5. How far in advance do we need to book a